 SGL Group is part of SG Group and as such SGL risk profile is integrated into the monitoring performed by SG Group.
 The risk profile and governance of SG Group is detailed in a separate Pillar 3 report published on the website of SG Group.
-On a consolidated basis, exposures towards SG Group represent about 39% of total exposures which in the various tables of Chapter 4 Credit Risk primarily relate to exposures to "Institutions".
+On a consolidated basis, exposures towards SG Group represent about 37% of total exposures which in the various tables of Chapter 4 Credit Risk primarily relate to exposures to "Institutions" as of 31st December 2024.